In daily conversation the terms “larceny,” “robbery,” and “burglary” are often used interchangeably.

 - Finally, the law specifically notes that any instance of theft involving “the threat or presenting of firearms, or other deadly weapon or instrumentality whatsoever” turns the crime into robbery.

-Virginia punishes instances of robbery extremely harshly.
-In Virginia, robbery is a felony punishable by imprisonment of anywhere between 5 years and life.
+In Virginia, robbery is a felony punishable by a prison sentence of anywhere between 5 years and life.

 As an additional note, in

 In this way, Virginia defines carjacking almost identically to robbery.

 However, carjacking carries a much harsher sentence of imprisonment for 15 years to life.

 Burglary in Virginia

 It’s important to remember that burglary isn’t just limited to theft.

 In Virginia, breaking and entering in order to commit any felony or misdemeanor is considered burglary.

 Like robbery, burglary is a very serious crime in Virginia.

 Unarmed burglary is a Class 3 felony that carries a prison sentence of anywhere between 5 and 20 years.